Manikantasai06/Transfer-learning-Based-Classification-Of-Poultary-Disesas-For-Enhanced-Health/README.md

 ## 📜 License

 - This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the LICENSEE file for details.

 ---